Because it isn't Easter without toilet roll bunnies, neon eggs and spring floral wreaths, here are our favourite craft ideas for kids!

 Hop to it, bunnies!
-We love cool art and craft projects for the kids that encourage creativity, especially when we’re stuck at home at the moment.
-Plus, we’re also fans of easy activities to do with the little ones (which we love as much as they do)!
+We love cool art and craft projects for the kids that encourage creativity, plus, we’re also fans of easy activities to do with the little ones (which we love as much as they do)!
 Easter is not only the perfect time to ditch the diet (oh, chocolate Easter eggs, how we love thee), but it’s also an egg-cellent excuse to break out the art supplies.
 Need some cool Easter craft ideas, besides your Easter bonnets and hats?
 We bring you some of the best blogs that have step-by-step guides to making easy, fun and inexpensive handmade decorations that’ll add a little festive cheer to your home and everyone around you.

 1. Easter egg piñatas

 Party at home with these papier-mâché balloon piñatas (pictured above) from Oh Happy Day.
 Break them open for a choc-filled surprise, or stuff them with confetti for a fun, sugar-less alternative.
 Psst: it’s not only great for Easter, but birthday parties, too!
 You’ll want to bookmark this for later.

 Need some decorations around the house this Easter?
 Make this simple Easter egg wreath to hang in the house.
 All you need are paper plates (or just regular cardboard if you prefer), glue, a ribbon, scissors and tissue paper.
 It’s simple, fuss-free and we’re sure the tots will definitely enjoy all the scrunching up.